Strategy · Facilitation · Transformational Consulting

 Let's work together

-Available for facilitation engagements, strategic planning processes, and longer-term consulting partnerships with mission-driven organizations.
+Available for facilitation engagements, strategic planning processes, longer-term consulting partnerships, and 1:1 coaching.

 © 2026 Sarah Marie SaydunGrounded in equity & justice